 The ethnic make-up of our board has improved, although there is still room for improvement to adequately represent the ethnic make-up of our community.
 We will continue to address this issue.

-Members joining the board this year include: Kristine Haataja, Terri Restelli-Deits, Minott Wessinger and Mayra Vega.
-Members leaving the board were American Canyon Police Chief Tracey Stuart (end of term) and , William Grandrath (end of term).
+Members joining the board this year include: Steven Gehring, Larry Kamer, and E. Beth Nelsen.
+Members leaving the board were Gabriel Hernandez (end of term) and Linda Mallett (end of term).
 We thank them for their contributions to our board!